 However, there is no evidence that fluoride is harmful if delivered at the low levels that public systems currently deliver it.

 Some people prefer to drink only bottled water to avoid potential chemicals and because they may think the water is safer than tap water.
 According to the International Bottled Water Association (ABWA), 12.8 billion gallons of bottled water were sold in the United States in 2016; and American people consume more bottled water than milk, coffee, or tea.

 The FDA regulate bottled water, including raw water, to an extent.
-According to the CDC, the FDA set out the following considerations for bottled water:
+According to the

 - Meeting standards similar to those the Environmental Protection Agency (EPA) set for tap water.

 - Bottled water manufacturers must also follow the FDA's "Good Manufacturing Practices" when producing, bottling, and selling their water.

 It can be difficult for consumers to determine whether tap, bottled, or even raw water is safe for them to drink as most of it looks the same, yet it can contain potentially infectious microorganisms.